Find an Activity

 In case of a park related emergency after hours/on weekends or holidays please call 385-468-6101.

-The Jordan River Parkway is a system of trails that parallel the Jordan River, which runs from Utah Lake to the Great Salt Lake.
+The Jordan River Parkway is a north-south system of trails that parallel the Jordan River, connecting 45 miles through Salt Lake County.
+The trail further connects to neighboring counties, allowing for travel to Utah Lake and the Great Salt Lake.

 Jordan River Commission